How Diego Balances App Processes

-Starting with the highest-priority job in the ordered sequence, the Auctioneer polls all the Cells on their fitness to run the currently-auctioned job.
-Cells “bid” to host each job according to the following priorities, in decreasing order:
+Starting with the highest-priority job in the ordered sequence, the Auctioneer polls all the Diego Cells on their fitness to run the currently-auctioned job.
+Diego Cells “bid” to host each job according to the following priorities, in decreasing order:

-Allocate all jobs only to Cells that have the correct software stack to host them, and sufficient resources given their allocation so far during this auction.
+Allocate all jobs only to Diego Cells that have the correct software stack to host them, and sufficient resources given their allocation so far during this auction.

 Allocate LRP instances into Availability Zones that are not already hosting other instances of the same LRP.

-Within each Availability Zone, allocate LRP instances to run on Cells that are not already hosting other instances of the same LRP.
+Within each Availability Zone, allocate LRP instances to run on Diego Cells that are not already hosting other instances of the same LRP.

-Allocate any job to the Cell that has lightest load, from both the current auction and jobs it has been running already.
-In other words, distribute the total load evenly across all Cells.
+Allocate any job to the Diego Cell that has lightest load, from both the current auction and jobs it has been running already.
+In other words, distribute the total load evenly across all Diego Cells.

 Our example auction sequence has seven jobs: five LRP instances and two Tasks.
-The following diagram shows how the Auctioneer might distribute this work across four Cells running in two Availability Zones:
+The following diagram shows how the Auctioneer might distribute this work across four Diego Cells running in two Availability Zones:

 The Diego Auction process repeats to adapt a PWS deployment to its changing workload.
 For example, the BBS initiates a new auction when it detects that the actual number of running instances of LRPs does not match the number desired.
 Diego’s BBS component monitors the number of instances of each LRP that are currently running.
 The BBS component periodically compares this number with the desired number of LRP instances, as configured by the user.
 If the actual number falls short of what is desired, the BBS triggers a new auction.
-In the case of a surplus of application instances, the BBS kills the extra instances and initiates another auction.
+In the case of a surplus of app instances, the BBS kills the extra instances and initiates another auction.

-The Cloud Controller also triggers an auction whenever a Cell fails.
-After any auction, if a Cell responds to its work request with a message that it cannot perform the work after all, the Auctioneer carries the unallocated work over into the next batch.
-But if the Cell fails to respond entirely, for example if its connection times out, the unresponsive Cell may still be running its work.
-In this case, the Auctioneer does not automatically carry the Cell’s work over to the next batch.
-Instead, the Auctioneer defers to the BBS to continue monitoring the states of the Cells, and to re-assign unassigned work later if needed.
+The Cloud Controller also triggers an auction whenever a Diego Cell fails.
+After any auction, if a Diego Cell responds to its work request with a message that it cannot perform the work after all, the Auctioneer carries the unallocated work over into the next batch.
+But if the Diego Cell fails to respond entirely, for example if its connection times out, the unresponsive Diego Cell may still be running its work.
+In this case, the Auctioneer does not automatically carry the Diego Cell’s work over to the next batch.
+Instead, the Auctioneer defers to the BBS to continue monitoring the states of the Diego Cells, and to re-assign unassigned work later if needed.